uptonking/note4yaoo/dev/lib-fwk-solidjs-blog.md

   return [read, write];
 }

-// Every cycle we unsubscribe the Reaction from all its Signals and clear the dependency list to start new function cleanup(running) {
-  for (const dep of running.dependencies) {
-    dep.delete(running);
-  }
-  running.dependencies.clear();
-}

 export function createEffect(fn) {

-  const running = {
+  // running context that will be stored to global; like a observer object const running = {
     execute,
     dependencies: new Set()
   };

   const execute = () => {
+    // clean up the previously registered context cleanup(running);
-    // This allows us to dynamically create dependencies as we run each time. cleanup(running);
+    // This allows us to dynamically create dependencies as we run each time. context.push(running);
-    context.push(running);
     try {
       fn();